JennyInNZ/test-repo/README.md

 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Writes the tidy data set to ./data/tidy.txt

+To run the script:
+1. extract the UCI HAR dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip  into the ./UCI HAR Dataset folder under the working directory
+2. Run run_analysis()